Drama is “a shift in the head”

 (From: Dorothy Heathcote Talks to Teachers: The Depicted World.
 New Zealand Dept. of Education, 1978; except in "Dorothy Heathcote interviewed by David Davis", 2D magazine, 4:3.)

-Click on the menu below to go to more pages in this section, or to go to the "Building Blocks" section.
+Click on the menu to go to more pages in this section, or to go to the "Building Blocks" section.